The Fourth Generation

 She’s started to look tired again.
 Tired and angry, all the time.

 As L’Esprit she wears a classic trenchcoat, hat, and gloves, with a patterned scarf to hide her face.
-Ideally it’s an all-black ensemble with a colorful scarf and a wide-brimmed hat, but lately it’s just been made up of whatever’s closest.
+The quality of her costume has improved recently, though the design hasn’t fundamentally changed.

 In combat she makes liberal use of a stun baton and some self-defense.
 While she has a basic understanding of small arms and will use a gun with little hesitation, she’s made a decision not to actively carry anything more formidable than the stun gun — precisely because she’s so quick to use lethal force when it’s available.

 Her technopathy passively manifests as Electronic Sensory Disruption: electronics trying to focus on Lio experience glitches and corruption.

 - Won’t let you down.
 Spend 2 Team to add +2 to teammate’s roll.
 (Beacon)

 - Never give up, never surrender.
 Roll Savior instead of taking blows from opponents of greater power.
 (Legacy)